h-xiao/h-xiao.github.io/_posts/2018-01-28-perceptron.md

 pip install mysql-connector-python
 ```

 After that is installed, we can import in the package

 ```python
 import mysql.connector
 ```

-And use this function to create our SQL database. (called securities_db)
+And use this function to create our SQL database (called securities_db).
+Note: we will have to set a hostname, username, and password which I've specified in a separate config

 ```python
 def CreateDB: